 It was Winston Churchill who first said: “Never let a good go to waste.”

-Churchill’s words are perfectly appropriate considering what’s going on today with the and -19.
+Churchill’s words are perfectly appropriate considering what’s going on today with the Coronavirus and -19.
 This could very well be the crises he was talking about.

 According to The Harvard Business Review (HBR), “in studying the successes and failures of dozens of companies as they’ve navigated from the 1970s onward, we’ve identified patterns in consumers’ behavior and firms’ strategies that either propel or undermine performance.
 Companies need to understand evolving consumption patterns and fine-tune their strategies accordingly.